iamalexyundev/learning-rust/README.md

 ## Currently at

-Chapter 16.2: Using Message Passing to Transfer Data Between Threads
+Chapter 16.2: Sending Multiple Values and Seeing the Receiver Waiting

 ## Need to review